 Melbourne-based author Louise Wilson has 'evolved' through life experience and inclination into her current role as a researcher and writer of non-fiction books about aspects of Australian history.
 Her books feature careful research, lots of thinking and a focus on telling an interesting story.
-More recently. she has extended her writing to publish fiction as Louisa Valentine.

 Writing always attracted her.
 During her career with senior roles in the finance sector she was the author of several textbook chapters on international finance, and wrote occasional articles and book reviews for Current Affairs Bulletin, Business Review Weekly, and Overseas Trading.